-2012 International Bridge Building Contest Rules
+2013 International Bridge Building Specifications

 These rules have been developed by the International Bridge Building

-participate in person, by proxy or by mail entry.
+participate in person, by proxy, or by mail entry.

 The object of this contest is to see who can design, construct and test

-the most efficient bridge within the specifications.
+the most efficient bridge within these specifications.
+Model

-Model bridges are intended to be simplified versions of real-world bridges,
+bridges are intended to be simplified versions of real-world bridges,

 which are designed to accept a load in any position and permit the load to

 travel across the entire bridge.
+In order to simplify the model bridge

 No other materials may be used.
 The bridge may not be stained,